 - c.
 Works in conjunction with and directly supervises the Social Manager Coordinator to achieve these and other departmental goals.

-- 7. Acts as the primary resource to members with concerns regarding members’ health and well-being (e.g. mental health issues, alcohol/substance abuse issues, sexual harassment/assault, stress eating disorders, general health issues, etc.).
+- 7. Under the direction of the Cooperative Experience Manager, act as one of the first points of contact for members with concerns regarding members’ health and well-being (e.g. mental health issues, alcohol/substance abuse issues, sexual harassment/assault, stress eating disorders, general health issues, etc.).

 - a.
 Be open, accessible, approachable, and responsive and to members who may have concerns or need support.

 - b.
 Provide members with support, work to identify appropriate follow-up, and provide members with information about internal and external resources that may be helpful.

 - c.
 In collaboration with the Member Education Coordinator, work directly with the external organizations and experts to provide unit-level managers and members with proactive trainings on how to identify and respond to such issues and coordinate appropriate response, resources, and follow-up for specific member concerns.